nalbert9/Image-Captioning/README.md

 This project was created as part of a submission for Computer Vision, Nanodegree  via [Udacity](https://eu.udacity.com/course/computer-vision-nanodegree--nd891).

 ## Project Overview
 In this work we have to combine Deep Convolutional Nets for image classification  with Recurrent Networks for sequence modeling, to create a single network that generates descriptions of image using [COCO Dataset - Common Objects in Context](http://cocodataset.org/).

+COCO is a large image dataset designed for object detection, segmentation, person keypoints detection, stuff segmentation, and caption generation.
 GPU Accelerated Computing (CUDA) is neccessery for this project.

 <p align="center"> <img src="images/encoder-decoder.png" align="middle" alt="drawing" width="900px"> </p>